lakshithlokesh06/LaunchPad/README.md

 2. Go to "Browse Jobs"
 3. Click on a job to view details
 4. Click "Apply Now" to submit application
-5. Visit "My Applications" dashboard to track status
+5. Visit "My Application" dashboard to track status

 ### Company Workflow
 1. Sign up as company